Skip to content

 • The two main ISAs in the UK are the Cash ISA and the Stocks and Shares ISA.

-• The Tortoise and the Hare -it is a drip feed of regular contributions over time to build your pot of savings.
+• The Tortoise and the Hare – it is a drip feed of regular contributions over time to build your pot of savings.

 • It is primarily about your personal objectives and goals when it comes to managing your money and deciding on your ISA.

 At Plan with Neil, your financial wellbeing is the number one priority.
 The aim of the service is to deliver peace of mind by providing you, the client, with the options and flexibility needed for you to be financially secure and feel you can achieve your longer-term goals and financial ambitions.
+To book your free one hour discovery meeting, click here.